alan-turing-institute/monitoring-ecosystem-resilience/CONTRIBUTING.md

 All project management, conversations and questions related to the project happens here in the [monitoring-ecosystem-resilience repository][monitoring-ecosystem-resilience-repo].

+In brief, the structure for making a contribution is as follows:
+1. Identify a specific change that needs to be made to the repository.
+Open a new issue (after checking one does not already exist!) and describe the change, include why you are making it.
+2. Create a new branch corresponding to this issue.
+The new branch will house all the changes that you make to the repository in an isolated location.
+As discussed in more detail below, new branches should be created using the latest version of the `develop` branch.
+3. Make commits to the new branch you have created.
+4. Submit a pull request to add the modifications in your new branch back into `develop`.

+When a significant milestone has been reached, and the `develop` branch is known to be in a stable configuration, the `master` branch will be updated via a pull request from `develop`.
+In general, commits should not be made to either the `master` or `develop` branches.
+Pull requests to `develop` are fine (and encoraged), while pull requests to `master` will happen in a coordinated way.

-The following steps are a guide to help you contribute in a way that will be easy for everyone to review and accept with ease.
+The following steps are a more detailed guide to help you contribute in a way that will be easy for everyone to review and accept with ease.

 ### 1. Comment on an [existing issue](https://github.com/alan-turing-institute/monitoring-ecosystem-resilience/issues) or open a new issue referencing your addition